learn-co-curriculum/rails-jquery-flinstagram/README.md

 ### Testing

 This lab uses [Capybara](https://github.com/jnicklas/capybara) and the [SeleniumWebDriver](http://docs.seleniumhq.org/projects/webdriver/).
 Capybara and Selenium work by driving a web browser (Firefox) and pretending to be a real user.
-Capybara can click on things and interact with a website just like you or I. It's perfect for testing user interactions (like clicking a "like" button!)
+Capybara can click on things and interact with a website just like you or me.
+It's perfect for testing user interactions (like clicking a "like" button!)
 They have a few extra requirements, so make sure you complete these steps before running `rspec`:

 1. Run `rake db:migrate RAILS_ENV=test` to load up a separate test environment (for Capybara)
 2. Install [Firefox](https://www.mozilla.org/en-US/firefox/new/) if you don't have it (for Selenium)